National Weather Service United States Department of Commerce

 Additional Information

 Lightning is one of the oldest observed natural phenomena on earth.
-At the same time, it also is one of the least understood.
-While lightning is simply a gigantic spark of static electricity (the same kind of electricity that sometimes shocks you when you touch a doorknob), scientists do not have a complete grasp on how it works, or how it interacts with solar flares impacting the upper atmosphere or the earth's electromagnetic field.
+At the same time, our understanding of lightning is still very elementary.
+While lightning is simply a gigantic spark of static electricity (the same kind of electricity that sometimes shocks you when you touch a doorknob), scientists still have lots of research left to complete in order to gain a complete grasp on how it works, and how it interacts with solar flares impacting the upper atmosphere or the earth's electromagnetic field.

 Lightning has been seen in volcanic eruptions, extremely intense forest fires, surface nuclear detonations, heavy snowstorms, and in large hurricanes.
-However, it is most often seen in thunderstorms.
+However, lightning is most often seen in thunderstorms.

 Did you know?